gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

                         type "str"; expected "int"
 ```

 You may not care about making your code easier for others to read, but all of the things I mentioned above are supposed to make life easier for you.
 The larger your codebase grows, the harder it'll be to maintain.
 Following these principles will make life a little easier.
-If you need some extra motivation, imagine that the next person to take over your code is a serial murderer who knows where you live, that should do the trick.
+If you need some extra motivation, imagine that the next person to end up maintaining your code is a violent psychopath who knows where you live., that should do the trick.

 ## Consistency

 Blank lines and white spaces help make code more readable.
 Fixed line lengths ensure that your code is legible on all types of screens.
 However, even the best of intentions can be wasted by an inconsistent use of lines and white spaces, rendering even the most well-written code to be confusing.
 The antidote to inconsistency is the same as with any other form of writing: the style guide.
 Python has many style guides, your place of work might actually have one too.

-Unfortunately it is common for each team within a company to follow their own style guide which makes it hard to standardise within the company.
-If your company does not yet have one, I suggest you find one that suits your needs and stick to it whenever you're writing code.[3]
+Unfortunately it is fairly common for each team within a company to follow their own style guide which makes it hard to standardise within a company.
+If your company does not yet have one, I suggest you find one that suits your needs and stick to it whenever you're writing code.[4]

 ```python
 No: